How to Build Your Own Villa in Bali as Foreigners

 2. Is building a villa in Bali a good investment?

 Yes.
-Constructing a villa for holiday use or long-term rental is a popular investment route among foreigners in Bali.
+Constructing a villa for holiday use or long-term rental is a popular investment route among foreigners in Bali (with potential rental yields of 8%–20%).

-3. Is it cheaper to build or buy in Bali?
+3. Is it cheaper to build or buy property in Bali?

 Building your own villa can save money over time, especially with energy-efficient or low-maintenance materials.